The CFO'S Perspective

 1. Establish Lines of Communication

 The consequences of an inaccurate forecast can be severe.
 A company might borrow more than it needs to meet conditions that don't materialize.
 On the other hand, it could leave funds unnecessarily idle.
-The best way to avoid any type of liquidity crisis within your organization is to train top management on the importance of forecasting, as well as the mechanics of the process.
+The best way to avoid any type of liquidity crisis within your organization is to train top management in the importance of forecasting, as well as the mechanics of the process.

 As with just about any other successful process within a company, communication is one of the keys to accurate cash flow forecasting.
 An effective forecast requires input from a variety of individuals throughout your organization who can provide important figures and valuable insights that will increase understanding of what drives the numbers.

-1. Don’t Confuse Cash Flow with Revenue
+2. Don’t Confuse Cash Flow with Revenue

 Both revenue and cash flow are used as indicators to help investors or analysts evaluate the financial health of a company, but revenue provides a measure of effectiveness in sales and marketing, whereas cash flow is more of a liquidity or money management indicator.